 Step 6: Identify the statistically insignificant predictors.
 Remove one insignificant predictor at a time and run the model again.
 Repeat this step until all the predictors in the model are statistically significant.

-Insignificant predictors are the ones with p-value higher than alpha level (0.05).
-When p > alpha level, we fail to reject the null hypothesis; the predictor is not significant.
+Insignificant predictors are the ones with a p-value higher than the alpha level (0.05).
+When p > alpha level, we fail to reject the null hypothesis; the predictor is insignificant.

 - H0: The predictor is not statistically significant.

 As long as the p-value is greater than 0.05, remove the insignificant variables one at a time in the order of the highest p-value.
 Once one insignificant variable is eliminated from the model, we need to run the model again to obtain new p-values for other predictors left in the new model.
 In this example, both predictors’ p-values are smaller than the alpha level (0.05).
 As a result, we do not need to eliminate any variables from the model.

 The multiple linear regression equation appears automatically at the top of the session window.
 “Parameter Estimates” section provides the estimates of parameters in the linear regression equation.